Sparkle Crochet Snowflake an Easy Pattern

 This crochet snowflake pattern sparkles just like freshly fallen snow.
-Glitter yarn has it’s place and this snowflake is it!
+Glitter yarn has it’s place and this beautiful crochet snowflake is it!

-In just a few rounds this little snowflake crochets up quick .
-Step by step pictures are included in this easy crochet snowflake pattern.
+This crocheted snowflake pattern uses medium weight yarn so it works up in just a few rounds.
+Step by step pictures are included in this free crochet snowflake pattern.

-My first thought for this crochet snowflakes is to appliqué it onto my son’s Lontano Beanie.
+My first thought for crocheted snowflakes was to appliqué one onto my son’s Lontano Beanie.
 It’s made with a light blue yarn that would look beautiful with this snowflake.
+Or maybe sewing them on to solid granny squares for a blanket or scarf.

 But, now I’m thinking I will crochet several of these (or design more) to decorate.
 A crochet snowflake banner would be lovely across the mantel.
-It would be easy to join them with twine or a crochet chain.
+Join them with twine or a simple crochet chain makes this an easy project.

-Pretty soon we’ll all be wrapping gifts.
-Adding a crochet snowflake to your gift wrapping gives it that handmade touch.
+Pretty soon the holiday season will be here and we’ll all be wrapping gifts.
+Attaching some little snowflakes to your gift wrapping is a beautiful way to add that handmade touch.

 What other ways would you use this easy crochet snowflake pattern?